LaFrance-Republic

 LaFrance-Republic was a truck manufacturing company that was established in 1929 in Michigan as a merger of the Republic Motor Truck Company and American LaFrance.
 The company introduced a one-ton model in November 1929, and a "super truck" called the Mogul in 1931 powered by a 240 hp twelve-cylinder American-La France engine2.
+The Model F2 was produced from 1930-1932.
 However, the company's fortunes did not improve, and it was eventually bought by Sterling Motor Truck Company.